Where Business Strategy and Community Impact Align

 About Sue Hyatt

-• Author of the award-winning book Strategy for Good
+• Author, Strategy for Good

 I’ve helped leaders answer questions like: